opencog/opencog/opencog/nlp/learn/README.md

 This connectivity information is absent from ordinary approaches to the machine-learning of grammatical classes.

-As a result, NONE of the industry-standard classifiers and clustering algorithms can be applied to step E: they all assume that the input data can be structured as a vector space.
-The axioms of algebraic linguistics can resemble the axioms of a vector space, which is why vector-space techniques can work pretty well in the machine-learning of linguistic structure.
-However, ultimately, the axioms of algebraic linguistics are NOT the axioms of a vector space.
+As a result, ***none*** of the industry-standard classifiers and clustering algorithms can be applied to step E: they all assume that the input data can be structured as a vector space.
+The axioms of algebraic linguistics can resemble the axioms of a vector space, which is why vector-space techniques can work pretty well in the machine- learning of linguistic structure.
+However, ultimately, the axioms of algebraic linguistics are ***not*** the axioms of a vector space.
 In practical terms, this means that clustering/classification algorithm used in step E is completely different than anything else available in the industry.

 The complete novelty of step E, coupled to the need to perform experiments in earlier and later stages means that industry-standard,